 Front Area - A major works plan for this needs to be considered.
 This will be complex as it involves Mole Valley, Highways Agency, Sutton & East Surrey Water, The Environment Agency and North Holmwood Village Hall and possibly other utility companies.

 Former Headmaster's Room - This (the north end of the premises) is in need of structural repairs.
 The area was partitioned to form 3 stores in 1992, and access to the areas of concern has been difficult from inside the building.
-Following the demolition of the 3 stores, work has commenced to develop the area into an Arts / Drop-In Centre, adding an exciting new facility to North Holmwood Village Hall (See separate page linked above).
+Following the demolition of the 3 stores, work commenced to develop the area into an Arts / Drop-In Centre, adding an exciting new facility to North Holmwood Village Hall (See separate page linked above).
+Sadly, this is now suspended until after the Covid-19 pandemic.

 The Front Area